Financing-Related Provisions in Acquisition Agreements

 Faculty

-Mr. Brower is a member of the firm’s Finance, Private Equity and Environmental, Social and Governance (ESG) Practice Groups.
-His practice focuses on advising private equity sponsors and their portfolio companies, corporate borrowers, investment and commercial banks and other financial institutions in a variety of domestic and cross-border debt financing transactions, including leveraged acquisitions and recapitalizations, recurring revenue facilities, sustainability-linked credit facilities, asset-based financings and working capital facilities.
+Mr. Brower's practice focuses on advising corporate borrowers, private equity sponsors and their portfolio companies, investment funds, and other financial institutions in a variety of domestic and cross-border financing transactions, including leveraged acquisitions and recapitalizations, asset-based financings, and working capital facilities.

 Description